-The term (Greek for "seasoning") plays in the wine rating or wine address a significant role.
-There are many hundreds in the wine flavorings containing 0.8 to 1.2 grams per liter.
-You can work in the laboratory with the help of chromatography be determined.
-In general, aroma is understood to mean fragrance or poetically also called "nose" odor a wine.
-The aroma is thus perceived by smelling (nose) and not by tasting (palate, tongue) and has therefore strictly speaking nothing with the taste to do.
-In the unpressed grapes most flavors are considered glycosides (Sugar compounds) before and are still tasteless and odorless.
-Therefore, they are referred to as aroma precursors .
-These can be in the grapes by means of Glycosyl-glucose assay be measured.
+The term (Greek for "wort") plays a role in wine evaluation or wine address an important role.
+There are many hundreds in wine flavorings contain a share of 0.8 to 1.2 grams per liter.
+You can in the laboratory using the chromatography be determined.
+In general, aroma is the scent or poetically also referred to as "nose" odor of a wine.
+The aroma is thus perceived by smelling (nose) and not by tasting (palate, tongue) and strictly speaking has nothing to do with it taste to do.
+Most of the aroma substances lie in the unpressed grapes glycosides (Sugar compounds) and are still tasteless and odorless.
+That is why they are called aroma precursors .
+These can be found in the grapes by means of Glycosyl-glucose assay be measured.

-The aromas go through three stages.
-The primary flavor (varietal aroma) includes all fruit notes that are already present in the berries and are particularly noticeable in the pressed juice.
-These varietal Notes are different depending on the grape variety.
-Particularly strong and characteristic they are in the bouquet places, The secondary flavor (fermentation flavor) includes all odors that arise during the vinification.
-These include those at the fermentation formed flavors (which sometimes disappear again), the yeast odors in a lees and the roasty aromas in one Barrique, The tertiary flavoring (ripening flavor ) includes all the aromas that occur during the bottle aging arise.
-This includes as well ester. firn and petrol tone, Through the interaction of oxygen. acids and alcohol form completely new flavorings,
+The flavors go through three stages.
+The primary aroma (varietal aroma) includes all fruit notes that are already present in the berries and are particularly noticeable in the pressed juice.
+This varietal Notes vary depending on the grape variety.
+They are particularly strong and characteristic in the bouquet places, The secondary aroma (fermentation aroma) includes all smells that arise during vinification.
+These include those at fermentation formed aromas (which partly disappear again), the yeast smells in one lees and the toasty aromas on one Barrique, The tertiary aroma (ripening aroma ) includes all those aromas that occur during the bottle aging arise.
+This also includes ester. firn and petrol tone, By the interaction of oxygen. acids and alcohol completely new ones are formed flavorings,

-This trisection of aromas is widely recognized in the art.
-Different opinions, however, there are the term bouquet (also bouquet).
-Often this is understood to mean the overall picture of a wine after bottle aging, ie the primary, secondary and tertiary flavors mentioned above.
-For this purpose, however, the total taste impressions are calculated on a case-by-case basis.
-Anglo-Saxon literature, on the other hand, often distinguishes between the two stages of aroma (primary and secondary) and bouquet (tertiary).
-And in Australia is under flavor (English "flavor") rather only the varietal Character (primary flavor) understood.
+This tripartite division of flavors is largely recognized by experts.
+However, there are different opinions on the term bouquet (also bouquet).
+It is often understood to mean the overall picture of a wine after bottle maturation, i.e. the primary, secondary and tertiary aromas mentioned above.
+However, this also includes the total taste impressions in some cases.
+Anglo-Saxon literature, on the other hand, often only differentiates between the two stages of aroma (primary and secondary) and bouquet (tertiary).
+And in Australia aroma (English "flavor") is rather only that varietal Character (primary aroma) understood.

-There is also the term used in France, Arôme de Bouche (retro flavor, oral flavor, retrogusto and retro scent).
-This refers to the aromas in the nasopharynx during exhalation (retronasal) olfactory be perceived.
-Where the two terms aroma and bouquet divide, that is not clearly defined and interpreted differently.
-In any case, new vinification takes place from the fermentation process flavorings, See also below aroma wheel (Aroma circle), of fragrances. aromatic and flavoring, as well as a list of ingredients in the wine below total extract,
+There is also the term Arôme de Bouche (retro aroma, mouth aroma, retrogusto and retro smell) that is used specifically in France.
+This is the aromas that are exhaled in the nasopharynx (retronasal) olfactory be perceived.
+Where the two terms aroma and bouquet differ is therefore not clearly defined and is interpreted differently.
+In any case, new ones are created during vinification after the fermentation process flavorings, See also under aroma wheel (Aroma circle), of fragrances. aromatic and flavoring, as well as a list of the ingredients in the wine under total extract,